FlorianGraef/adv-lane-lines-vehicle-detection/README.md

 ![alt_text][image01]
-*One out of several chessboard camera calibration images*
+*Figure 2: One out of several chessboard camera calibration images*

 Below the same image is depicted in its original (first) and undistorted version (second).
 It is hardly possible to see distortions but the car at the left edge is no longer part of the image.

 ![alt_text][image06]
-*Original image*
+*Figure 3: Original image*

 ![alt_text][image07]
-*Undistorted image.
+*Figure 4: Undistorted image.
 The fact that the car at the left edge has been cut off is an indicator that the correction altered the image*

 ### 2. Detecting Lane Line Pixels